-- NEW: U.S. Secretary of State Hillary Clinton praised the deal Saturday
+- U.S. Secretary of State Hillary Clinton praised the deal Saturday

 - While most oil wells are in the south, the pipelines and port are in the north